NARRTC By-Laws

 Section 2.
 President-Elect.

 Section 3.
-Vice-President.
+Past-President.

-The Vice-President shall assist the President in the discharge of all duties delegated by the President.
-The Vice-President shall serve as Chair of the NARRTC Annual Meeting Planning Committee.
-In the event of interim vacancy of the Office of President, when no President-Elect is in office, the Vice-President shall succeed to the Office of President until elections are held at the next annual meeting.
+The Past-President shall serve as Chairman of the Nominating Committee and member of the Executive Committee.
+In the event of interim vacancy of the Office of President, the Past-President shall succeed to the Office of President until elections are held at the next annual meeting

 Section 4.
-Past-President.
+Secretary.

 Article VIII – STANDING COMMITTEES